0x000000d1 Error: Causes, Solutions, and Prevention

 - Select Safe Mode from the Advanced Boot Options menu

-In our testing on a laptop with frequent 0x000000d1 crashes, Safe Mode ran without any blue screens.
-We then used Device Manager to uninstall the most recently updated driver (an Intel Wi-Fi adapter) and the crashes stopped after rebooting normally.
+On a laptop with frequent 0x000000d1 crashes, Safe Mode typically runs without any blue screens.
+From there, use Device Manager to uninstall the most recently updated driver, often a Wi-Fi adapter, and the crashes usually stop after rebooting normally.

 #Fix 5: Check for Faulty RAM